IEC-61400-15/eya_def/eya_def_tools/README.md

-The `eya_def_tools` package provides a toolset for working with the IEC 61400-15-2 EYA Reporting Digital Exchange Format (DEF) in the python programming language.
+The `eya_def_tools` package provides a toolset for working with the IEC 61400-15-2 EYA Reporting Digital Exchange Format (DEF) in the Python programming language.
+It includes a nested `pydantic` data model for the EYA DEF that is equivalent of the JSON Schema.

+This README file only briefly covers some key topics for convenient reference.
+Full details will be provided on a separate documentation site, which still needs to be developed.

+## User guidance

+The following provides brief guidance for users on how to get started using the `eya_def_tools` package.

-## Installation
+### Installation

 Installation of the `eya_def_tools` package requires python version 3.11 or higher.
 It is recommended to install it into a virtual environment,